Giovanni De Toni

 Hi 👋!
 I am Giovanni and I am currently a Research Scientist at Fondazione Bruno Kessler (FBK).
 My research interests relate to responsible and human-centric AI topics, focusing on counterfactual explanations, algorithmic recourse, causality and user-aware decision-making systems.

-I am interested in studying human-centric machine learning systems - ensuring they can provably support human expertise (NeurIPS'24) while preserving human agency, especially by providing fail-safes (TMLR'24, FAccT'25) when things do not go as planned.
+I am interested in studying human-centric machine learning systems, ensuring they can provably support human expertise (NeurIPS'24) while preserving human agency, especially by providing fail-safes (FAccT'25, RecSys'25) when things do not go as planned.

-I hold a PhD from the University of Trento (cum laude), affiliated with the European Laboratory for Learning and Intelligent Systems (ELLIS).
+I hold a PhD from the University of Trento (cum laude), advised by Bruno Lepri, Andrea Passerini and Manuel Gomez-Rodriguez.
+I was also part of the European Laboratory for Learning and Intelligent Systems (ELLIS) PhD network.
 Throughout my academic journey, I conducted research as a visiting scientist or intern at several institutions, including the European Commission, Max Planck Institute for Software Systems, Google X, and CERN.
 Before my PhD, I was a Research Scientist at VUI, Inc., a Boston-based startup (now acquired) developing innovative conversational AI technologies.
-In the past, I have also contributed to several open-source scientific libraries.
+In the past, I have also contributed to several open-source scientific libraries (e.g., Shogun).

 Latest News